 - Personal preferences of the organization

 Generally speaking, there is no legal obligation under state or federal law to pay non-exempt employees for time not worked.
-An employer should consult their personnel policy to determine if hourly non-exempt employees are required to use his or her vacation days.
+An employer should consult their personal policy to determine if hourly non-exempt employees are required to use his or her vacation days.

 While it is always important and necessary to follow state and federal laws regarding payroll all of the time, in emergency and extenuating circumstances many organizations find it valuable to offer affected employees paid or unpaid leave to assist in recovery or relief efforts.
 Some organizations will allow employees with PTO to go into negative paid time off, other organizations will simply allow employees in extreme and/or emergency circumstances to utilize unpaid leave after they have ran out of PTO.
 Other organizations have created leave donation programs, which allow employees to donate their personal PTO days to a coworker in need.